The Language of Illegal Immigration

 The different between “unauthorized” and “undocumented” immigrant may not seem obvious at first, but there is a distinction.
 It allows for the possibility of an “illegal” status without assuming illegality and, more importantly, doesn’t carry the baggage of that other, increasingly loaded term.

 Writing in the New Yorker last year, Jeffrey Toobin responded to critics of his earlier writing by agreeing that he could no longer use the term “illegal immigrant” when writing about immigration policy.
-He concluded that although his intention was to “mute the political content of the language” and to be “straightforward.”
-He weighed his intention against the argument that the term isn’t always accurate and the fact that the term is increasingly perceived as a pejorative He concluded that the term was in fact more disruptive than he had realized, potentially drawing too much attention to itself.
+Although his intention was to “mute the political content of the language” and to be “straightforward,” he weighed his intention against the argument that the term isn’t always accurate and the fact that the term is increasingly perceived as a pejorative.
+He concluded that the term was in fact more disruptive than he had realized, potentially drawing too much attention to itself.
 His ultimate decision?
 He would no longer use the term.
 His preferred description then?
-He believe that “unauthorized” is a more accurate term than “undocumented” or “illegal.”
+He believed that “unauthorized” is a more accurate term than “undocumented” or “illegal.”

 In a New York Times editorial back in 2007, Lawrence Downes also concluded that “unauthorized” was a better term than “illegal” or even “undocumented,” since it contains “the possibility of reparation and atonement” and allows “for a sensible reaction proportional to the offense.